ankit7540/H2-PolarizabilityDerivatives/python-module/README.md

     > sys.path.append("..")

 2. Import the `pol_derivative` which should be in your current folder.
+Directly execute the following command when using Python3.
     > import pol_derivative
 3. If all requirements are met the following output should be produced.
  ```